redis/docs/content/develop/interact/search-and-query/basic-constructs/configuration-parameters.md

 ### EXTLOAD

-If present, RediSearch will try to load an extension dynamic library from its specified file path.
+If present, Redis Query Engine will try to load an extension dynamic library from its specified file path.
 See [Extensions]({{< relref "/develop/interact/search-and-query/administration/extensions" >}}) for details.

 #### Default